pytorch/pytorch/torch/lib/gloo/docs/rendezvous.md

 There are many more key/value stores that can be used for rendezvous (e.g. [etcd](https://coreos.com/etcd) or [ZooKeeper](https://zookeeper.apache.org/)).
-As long as a C or C++ interface for your store of choice is availabe, is relatively easy to hook it up to the Gloo rendezvous process.
+As long as a C or C++ interface for your store of choice is available, is relatively easy to hook it up to the Gloo rendezvous process.
 See the `gloo::rendezvous::Store` abstract base class for the interface to implement.